 Description

-Methods: We captured data from Instagram “Insights” on February 23th including follower count development in relation to Cochrane content posts (performance), demographical data of our audience and user’s preferred online daytime and activities.
+Methods: We captured data from Instagram ‘Insights’ on February 23 including follower count development in relation to Cochrane content posts (performance), demographic data of our audience and user’s preferred online daytime and activities.

-Results: On our Instagram channel, we combine easier, short content like “Memes” with posts that present Cochrane evidence (“Review of the week”) or knowledge about basic concepts of EbM (“ABC of evidence”).
-After just a few months of publishing 3 to 4 posts per week, we have 1051 Instagram followers (as of 23th February).
+Results: On our Instagram channel, we combine easier, short content like ‘memes’ with posts that present Cochrane evidence (‘Review of the week’) or knowledge about basic concepts of EbM (‘ABC of evidence’).
+After just a few months of publishing three to four posts per week, we have 1,051 Instagram followers (as of 23 February).
 The number of followers increased continuously, especially after popular posts.
-High-impact posts are diverse and difficult to predict, though.
-The majority of our followers is aged between 15 and 24 years (35.3%), is based in large German cities like Berlin, Freiburg i.
-Br. or Hamburg and gender balanced.
-Our users primarily interact with likes (98.0 %), only few provide comments (2.0 %).
+High-impact posts are diverse and difficult to predict, however.
+Most of our followers are aged between 15 and 24 years (35.3%), are based in large German cities such as Berlin, Freiburg im Breisgau or Hamburg and are gender balanced.
+Our users primarily interact with likes (98.0 %); only few provide comments (2.0 %).
 Activity peaks in the evening hours on weekend days.